 Importing occurs in a variety of ways, from bodypacking to swallowing drug-filled condoms, to mailing parcels or transporting over land, air or water.

 These investigations usually involve customs officers from the Canadian Border Services Agency (CBSA), who follow slightly different policies and laws than the police.
 Given the severity of these criminal cases, and their specialized nature, you should make sure that you hire a criminal defence lawyer with experience in these cases.
-At The Defence Group, both Arun S. Maini and Shannon B. McPherson have spent years as federal prosecutors, working with the Drug Enforcement Unit at Pearson International Airport, and have handled hundreds of these cases.
-They are available to defend you with all of the knowledge, experience and contacts developed from their experience with the government.
+At The Defence Group, Arun S. Maini has spent years as a federal prosecutor, working with the Drug Enforcement Unit at Pearson International Airport, and has handled hundreds of these cases.
+He is available to defend you with all of the knowledge, experience and contacts developed from his experience with the government.

 A conspiracy is an agreement between two or more people to commit an illegal act.
 Because drug enterprises require communication and agreement between individuals, conspiracy charges are a commonly used method for police and law enforcement to ensnare many people, sometimes entire networks, in large-scale, long-term “projects” designed to apprehend and dismantle organized crime.